Altinn/altinn-studio-docs/content/architecture/application/altinn-apps/app/app-backend/app-events/_index.md

 Below different functional events are listed.
 For each functional even there is described which Application Events that is triggered.

 ### Instansiation
-Instansiation is when the end user or system instansiates a new service instance.
+Instansiation is when the end user, end user system or application owner instansiates a new service instance.
 Events connected to instansiation can contain logic that can prefill the datamodell or validate if the user or system is allowed to instansiate that service.

 {{%excerpt%}}
-<object data="/architecture/application/altinn-apps/app/app-backend/app-events/events_instansiation.svg" type="image/svg+xml" style="width: 100%;  max-width: 300px;"></object>
+<object data="/architecture/application/altinn-apps/app/app-backend/app-events/swimlane_instansiation.svg" type="image/svg+xml" style="width: 100%;  max-width: 1300px;"></object>
 {{% /excerpt%}}

 The below sequence diagram shows how the app events are combined with other logic for a requesting to start a service in the service catalogue